antonioribeiro/tracker/readme.md

 Note that the logging function is disabled by default, because it may write too much data to your database, but you can enable it by changing:

     'log_enabled' => true,

+If you are planning to store Geo IP information, also install the geoip package:

+    composer require "geoip/geoip":"~1.14"

+And make sure you don't have the PHP module installed.
+This is a Debian/Ubuntu example:

+	sudo apt-get purge php5-geoip

 ## Database Connections & Query Logs